Click to add text...

 Sam & Dave hit the Hot 100 chart a total of 13 times from January of 1966 through March of 1969.
 (13) Their careers lost their spark in 1968 when Stax’s distribution deal with Atlantic ended.
 Since Sam & Dave were signed with Atlantic, not Stax, they no longer had access to the production team of Hayes and Porter or the house band of Booker T. And the MG’s, and their records took a dip in quality.
 Though the switch of labels was unfortunate, what really caused the duo's demise was their volatile relationship.

-The split occurred in June 1970, according to Moore as a result of Moore's dissatisfaction with the duo and his desire to pursue a solo career.
+According to Moore, the split was a result of Moore's dissatisfaction with the duo and his desire to pursue a solo career.
 According to Prater, they broke up because "[Moore] decided to do what he wanted to do on his own."
 Moore recorded three solo singles (none of which charted) for Atlantic over the next year and was preparing an album produced by King Curtis, which was shelved after Curtis was stabbed to death in 1971.
 Prater recorded a single for Alston.
 Neither was commercially successful as a solo act, and they reunited in August 1971.
 (17)

 Moore had his own take on the dissolution of Sam & Dave.
 "Dave and I didn't speak for 12 1/2 years," Moore said.
 "It was really bad.
 And I was getting into drugs; jumped in there for 15 years.
 I was addicted.
 And he had his own problems."
 They eventually reunited, only to break up again, a cycle they'd repeat until 1981, when they parted ways for good after a New Year’s Eve show in San Francisco.
 (18)